-- 1. You must be currently enrolled in and regularly attending courses at Rolla High School or enrolled in an RPS approved virtual program that offers a minimum of 3.0 units of credit.
+- 1. You must be currently enrolled in and regularly attending courses at Willard High School or Willard Middle School that offer a minimum of 3.0 units of credit.
 (This normally is six courses.)
-You must have also earned 3.0 units of credit the preceding semester. - 2.
-MSHSAA By-Law 213.0 allows 1 credit earned during summer school to be used for the fall semester to establish or maintain academic eligibility for activities/athletics.
-This credit must be placed on the school transcript and count toward meeting graduation/promotion requirements. - 3.
-Homeschool students must be enrolled in two seated classes at RPS that count towards graduation. - 4.
-If you are a ninth-grade student, you must have been promoted at the close of the previous school year.
-You must be making satisfactory progress toward graduation as determined by Rolla Public School policies. - 5.
-Do not drop courses without first consulting with your school principal or Activities Director to determine whether it will affect your eligibility.
+You must have also earned 3.0 units of credit (pass 6 of 7 classes) the preceding semester. - 2.
+MSHSAA By-Law 213.0 allows 1 credit earned during summer school to be used to establish or maintain academic eligibility for activities/athletics only if that credit is placed on the school transcript and counts toward meeting graduation/promotion requirements. - 3.
+If you are a beginning ninth grade student, you must have been promoted at the close of the previous school year.
+You must be making satisfactory progress toward graduation as determined by Willard Public School policies. - 4.
+Do not drop courses without first consulting with your school principal, counselor or Activities Director to determine whether it will affect your eligibility.